ukaj808/aux.link/README.md

 # auxwire
 Repository for the auxwire.link web server code and client-side code.
 The web server is written in Haskell.
-The client-side is written in HTML, CSS, and Typescript.
+The HTML and CSS is rendered server-side.
+The Javascript is static.

 ## The mission
 Make it easy to take turns playing music in a room of friends.